 Computational experience not reported here also indicates that the effect of the choice of starting value of x does not affect significantly the hierarchy of observation sets beyond the fact that observations concentrate in regions of high dynamical activity.
-We also found that [0.4, 0.7] appears to be an adequate range for the parameter θ_1 in (4.22), yielding a satisfactory rate of inclusion of new observations at each iteration.
+We also found that [0.4, 0.7] appears to be an adequate range for the parameters θ_1 and θ_2 in (4.21), yielding a satisfactory rate of inclusion of new observations at each iteration.